- Category 1 - ICT Planning, Consultancy and Advisory Services

 Entities listed in the Approved register of who can buy from CUAs (formerly, the Approved CUA Users List) may buy off this CUA.

-- purchase under the applicable CUA from a CUA contractor.
-Some CUAs may have contractors that are located in the region/s; or
+- Purchase under the applicable CUA from a CUA contractor; or

-- exercise your discretion to purchase outside the CUA, and purchase in accordance with State Supply Commission policies and Buy Local Policy.
+- Exercise your discretion to purchase outside the CUA, and purchase in accordance with Western Australian Procurement Rules and Buy Local policy.

 Before you buy, also check that your purchase falls within your organisation's procurement policies.